On Tennis Rackets and Publishing Tech

 A Different World

 In his first nine matches, the once-great Borg won nary a single set.
 One of the main culprits: He still sported his wooden racket—making him an iconoclast.
-All of the top players had moved to more advanced materials.
+All the top players had moved to more advanced materials.